Three people arrested for illegally setting off fireworks in Ghim Moh

 SINGAPORE: Two men, aged 25 and 33, and a 16-year-old boy have been arrested for their suspected involvement in the unlawful discharge of fireworks in Ghim Moh, said the police on Monday (Mar 23).

-The police were alerted to the case at a multi-storey car park at Block 16A Ghim Moh Road at 11.15pm on Mar 20.
+The police were alerted to the incident at a multi-storey car park at Block 16A Ghim Moh Road at 11.15pm on Mar 20.

 The three suspects were identified through ground enquiries and arrested on Sunday and Monday.